ethereum/go-ethereum/src/pages/docs/fundamentals/sync-modes.md

 It is also possible to create a partial/recent archive node where the node was synced using `snap` but the state is never pruned.
 This creates an archive node that saves all state data from the point that the node first syncs.
-This is configured by starting Geth with `--syncmode snap gcmode archive`.
+This is configured by starting Geth with `--syncmode snap --gcmode archive`.

 ## Light nodes